Erfan-Daei/QT_Tower_Of_Hanoi/README.md

 # QT_Tower_Of_Hanoi
 Tower Of Hanoi With C++ In QT Creator

-This Is Tower Of Hanoi Game , In This Game 4 Rectangles Placed In Order From Smaller To Bigger In First Column User Must Move Rectangles From Column A To Column C In Same Order To Win Theres Also Timer Countdown Which Is User Given Time And he/she Can Stop Timer To Think Of Next Move But Each Time he/she Starts To Play Timer Will Start
+,This Is Tower Of Hanoi Game , In This Game 4 Rectangles Placed In Order From Smaller To Bigger In First Column User Must Move Rectangles From Column A To Column C In Same Order To Win Theres Also Timer Countdown Which Is User Given Time And he/she Can Stop Timer To Think Of Next Move But Each Time he/she Starts To Play Timer Will Start
 User Should Chooses Tower First And Rectangles Next , When he/she Chooses Tower Selectable rectangles Will Be Activated And If Theses No Activated Rectangle User Must Choose Another Tower